KPwagner/frontend-nanodegree-mobile-portfolio/README.md

 }
 ```

 I also reduced the number of background pizzas from 200 to 24.
 200 is more than needed for pratical purposes; we only need enough to fill the background of the page.
-24 may not be the perfect number, but it was enough to fill my screen while reducing the unnecessary background elements.
+24 may not be the perfect number, but it was enough to fill my screen while reducing unnecessary background elements.

 Additionally, I created a seperate pizza png for the background (pizza_resize.png) since the background pizzas are always *small* size.
-I didn't see much change in performance by using a smaller image, but the pain profiler indicated it needed less memory with the smaller image.
+I didn't see much change in performance by using a smaller image, but the paint profiler indicated it needed less memory with the smaller image.

 ```Javascript
 document.addEventListener('DOMContentLoaded', function() {